 The singer-songwriter has come a long way from her Maritime roots.
 Born in Boston, she was raised in Fredericton, NB on Canada's east coast, the oldest of 5 children born to Patricia and Frank Good.
 Music was a big part of home life; Linnea's father is an infamous local singer.
 "We were put to bed on Gilbert and Sullivan choruses." she says.
 "Mom could never figure out why we weren't able to sleep after lullaby time with Dad!"

 At 12, Linnea was invited to sing in the local Anglican cathedral choir and her future in music was sealed.
 "I just walked into the church and joined the choir at an age when other kids were leaving the church!" she laughs.

-While based at Ryerson United, a downtown Vancouver church, she saw her music make its way all over Canada and into the US and in the southern hemisphere.
-With sales toward 35,000 units, her albums are considered platinum in church circles.
-Her hymns are included in numerous denominational hymnbooks and song resources.
-Because of her ecumenical appeal, she has been called the "contemporary musical voice of the emerging church in Canada".
+While based at Ryerson United in Kerrisdale, Vancouver, she saw her music make its way all over Canada and into the US and Australia.
+With sales toward 30,000 units, her albums are considered platinum in church circles.
+Five of her hymns are included in the denomination's hymnbook.
+Indeed, she has now been called the "contemporary musical voice of the United Church of Canada".

 With the birth of her second child, Linnea left congregational work.
 "I needed to focus on two things: parenting and offering music to the wider community.
 I didn't expect to work in the congregation again."
 Her touring took her further afield, sales increased, the children flourished - "and by the time I turned around, I hadn't written anything but barking bath songs in 3 years!"

 By the time she and David made the move to the Okanagan's small town of Summerland, Linnea realised that there was a balance that she was striving for - and missing.
 "I knew that moving here was a way of touching the ground again, but I didn't know just how the Okanagan was going to do that for me."